How to Find Freelance Jobs

 Know Before You Look for Freelance Jobs

 If you're looking for extra work on top of your full-time job, you need to take special care that your part-time gig doesn't interfere with your main source of income.
-This requires a bit of advance planning, even before you start looking for freelance jobs:
+It requires a bit of advance planning, even before you start looking for freelance jobs:

-- Make sure your employer doesn't have a policy against moonlighting.
 In some cases, you will have signed a legal document prior to starting your job, which specifies whether you can work another job, and what kind of jobs are OK.
 If you've been at your current job a long time, this might have slipped your mind.
 Now's a good time to check on your employer's policy.
 (But don't tell HR directly that you're working part-time elsewhere.
 You might send a message you don't intend.)

-- Scheduling issues.
 Once you've figured out that you're legally in the clear to take on extra work, make sure you won't paint yourself into a corner, time-wise, by doing so.
 If freelancing will make it hard to find time to do your full-time job, it's not worth the money.

 In any case, start small.
 Don't commit to 20 hours of extra work right off the bat.
-Take on a few hours of work, or one project for a single client, to get an idea of how you'll cope with the extra workload, before you commit more time and resources to freelancing.
+Take on a few hours of work, or one project for a single client, to get an idea of how you'll cope with the extra workload before you commit more time and resources to freelancing.

 5 Ways to Find Start-Up Money for Your Freelance Career